 New York City Mayor Bill de Blasio is a pro when it comes to the game of ethnic politics.
 Photo via Flickr user Diana Robinson

-In addition to heralding a major upgrade in lifestyle for the not-so-young-anymore men whose lives were upended, the settlement represents a victory for NYC Mayor Bill de Blasio, who had signaled he would reverse the City's stance on a settlement and strike a deal as soon as possible.
-For a man whose biracial family is a key part of his political identity (and who made reducing racial tension a rather explicit part of his pitch to voters), dishing out some cash and implicitly acknowledging the NYPD fucked this one up is priceless.
-After all, this isn't just some obscure historical event, but a real miscarriage of justice kept alive in part by a 2012 documentary Ken Burns made about the case in collaboration with his daughter, Sarah.
-The settlement will resonate with everyone from the gilded liberals toiling away at investment banks in Manhattan to the projects in the outer boroughs, seemingly confirming de Blasio's commitment to the principle of justice—even if his NYPD Commissioner Bill Bratton is still doing reactionary stuff like arresting way too many black and Hispanic kids for smoking pot.
+In addition to heralding a major upgrade in lifestyle for the not-so-young-anymore men whose lives were upended, the settlement represents a victory for NYC Mayor Bill de Blasio, who had signaled he would reverse the city's stance on a settlement and strike a deal as soon as possible.
+For a man whose biracial family is a key part of his political identity (and who made reducing racial tension a rather explicit part of his pitch to voters), dishing out some cash and implicitly acknowledging that the NYPD fucked this one up is priceless.
+After all, this isn't just some obscure historical event but a real miscarriage of justice kept alive in part by a 2012 documentary that Ken Burns made about the case, in collaboration with his daughter Sarah.
+The settlement will resonate with everyone from the gilded liberals toiling away at investment banks in Manhattan to the projects in the outer boroughs, seemingly confirming de Blasio's commitment to the principle of justice—even if his NYPD commissioner, Bill Bratton, is still doing reactionary stuff like arresting way too many black and Hispanic kids for smoking pot.

 Follow Matt Taylor on Twitter.